canhld94/pintos-ee415/project4_doc.md

 The process is repeated untill we found a non-refered page.
 >> C3: Describe your implementation of write-behind.
-Create a specific thread for write behind and schedule it every, say, 5 seconds.
+Create a specific thread for write behind and schedule it every, say, 100 ticks.
 This thread will scan the buffer and write all dirty blocks to filesystem.
 >> C4: Describe your implementation of read-ahead.
 Similarly, there is a specific thread for read ahead.
 When a process finishes